lowskydev/Gemini-Wizard/README.md

-# Wizard Arena
+# Gemini Wizard Hackaton Project

+Hackathon Project Developed for the **Software Mansion x Gemini Hackathon**.

 A 2-player LAN wizard duel — shout spells into your microphone, aim with your mouse, and blast your opponent off the platforms.

-Built with Phaser 3, Socket.io, Web Audio, and the Gemini AI API.
+Built with Phaser 3, Socket.io, Web Audio, WebGPU and the Gemini AI API.

 ![Wizard Arena Gameplay](assets/public/gameplay.png)